 To date, we have financed our operations primarily from sale of our equity securities and cash from collaborative and other research and development agreements including government contracts, and, to a lesser extent, interest.
 For the year, our cash, cash equivalents and marketable securities balance has decreased from \$46.2 million as of December 31, 2006 to \$42.5 million as of June 30, 2007, primarily due to the monthly cash burn from operations less the cash received from collaborations.
 Our gross cash burn for the first six months of 2007 was significantly offset by the reimbursement from Mundipharma for the clinical expenses incurred in 2006 and 2007, plus the event payment and upfront payment received from Mundipharma and Shionogi, respectively.
 We are continuing to project our net cash burn rate to average approximately \$3.0 million per month in 2007.
-We caution that our average monthly burn rate in the first six is months of 2007 was significantly from quarter to quarter due to the nature of the trials in influenza and the reimbursement from HHS.
-Given that our average monthly burn rate in the first six months of 2007 was included to 2007 was significantly from quarter than \$3 million, we expect the average monthly burn rate for the remaining six months of 2007 will be correspondingly higher.
+We caution that our revenues, our expenses and our cash flows will vary significantly from quarter to quarter due to the nature of the trials in influenza and the reimbursement from HHS.
+Given that our average monthly burn rate in the first six months of 2007 was much lower than \$3 million, we expect the average monthly burn rate for the remaining six months of 2007 will be correspondingly higher.